Dental crowns information for patients in Edmonton

 There is a possibility you could experience bleeding around the site of the crown placement, as well as infection of the gums or mouth.
 Seek dental and/or medical treatment if the bleeding fails to cease or if you develop an infection.

 Crowns can occasionally chip.
-If the chip is small, the crown can typically be repaired using composite resin.
-However, if the chipping is extensive, your crown may need to be replaced.
+If the chipping is extensive, your crown may need to be replaced.

 Additionally, there is a chance your crown could loosen or fall off.
-The cement that holds the crown in place could wash out from under the crown, which may result in a loose or dislodged crown and could lead to tooth decay.
+The cement that holds the crown in place could wash out from under the crown, which may result in a loose or dislodged crown or open margin on the crown that can lead to decay of the underlying tooth.
 Contact your dentist immediately if you notice a loose feeling in your crown or if it falls off completely.
 You will receive specific instructions for how to care for the tooth and crown before seeing your dentist.

 In rare cases, you may experience an allergic reaction to the metals or porcelain used in a crown or to the local anesthetic administered during the treatment process.
 If an allergic reaction occurs, follow the instructions of your dentist.